fdeblasio/pokeemerald-expansion/notes.md

 ### Moves
 - Replace Hypno's Hypnosis effect with a new move that uses its pendulum in the animation
 - Aqua Ring heals more with Water Bubble?
 In rain?
+- Should teachable be unchecked for egg moves due to the relearner/SV TMs?
+  - I guess keeping them in egg moves means a player can breed for them before they unlock the relearner
 - Find way for Rotom to learn special moves by level up (for relearning).
 Currently have TMs, but not all moves (Hydro Pump/Leaf Storm) are TMs
     - This gets solved if the TM list is expanded to have Scarlet and Violet's
     - I don't think this gets solved by the relearners though since Rotom's one teachable list still doesn't have it